Agenda

 Encouraging consumers to adopt sustainable practices, such as using reusable packaging, remains a significant hurdle due to ingrained habits and convenience preferences.
 Often, inconsistent recycling guidelines and unclear labelling lead to improper disposal, contaminating recycling streams and reducing overall recycling efficiency.
 Now, brands are enhancing transparency by providing clear information on packaging recyclability and environmental impact, helping consumers make informed choices.

-Led by: Jude Allan
+Moderated by: Jude Allan

 Packaging leaders address the audience on trends, challenges, and opportunities.